 Thanks to the full editor’s day info drop just before the E3 Next Horizon Gaming event in LA, and later white paper release, we’ve got the full low-down on just what makes this new Navi RDNA architecture tick.
 And the first thing to say is that, arguably, it’s not quite a ground-up redesign, this time around at least…

 There are still some great parts to the ol’ GCN design – it’s a fantastic compute engine, for one – so throwing the silicon baby out with the bathwater seems a bit counter-intuitive.
 Therefore AMD has mostly created this first iteration of the RDNA architecture using GCN building blocks.
 But the main thing to note is that this is a pseudo-hybrid of the Graphics Core Next design that has been reworked specifically with gaming as its main focus.

 That means GCN isn’t dead, but AMD looks to be forking its graphics efforts into one architecture for its compute-based cards, such as the Radeon Instinct range, and a separate RDNA-based design focusing on gaming as its true raison d’etre.

 AMD Navi RDNA release date

-The first Navi-based RDNA graphics processors will be the Navi 10 GPUs being baked into both the Radeon RX 5700 XT and RX 5700 getting released on July 7 2019.
-Interesting side-note; that’s the same day AMD is launching its similarly 7nm Ryzen 3000 processors too.
+The first Navi-based RDNA graphics processors were the Navi 10 GPUs baked into both the Radeon RX 5700 XT and RX 5700 released on July 7 2019.
+Interesting side-note; that’s the same day AMD launched its similarly 7nm Ryzen 3000 processors too.

 AMD Navi RDNA specs